-The Inaugural Richard F. W. Bader International Prize for Excellence in Charge Density Research
+The Inaugural Richard F. W. Bader International Prize for Excellence in Electron Density Research

 Call for Nominations

 We are pleased to announce the inaugural Richard F. W. Bader Prize to be presented at the Sagamore 2018 Conference.

 To celebrate the achievements of Professor Bader, the Richard F. W. Bader International Prize for Excellence in Electron Density Research will be awarded to one established scientist at an advanced stage of their career.
 The inaugural prize to be awarded in June of 2018 in the Halifax conference and it is hoped that this prize will be awarded as a tradition at subsequent Sagamore conferences.